New Zealand's Next Top Model season 1: Episode 1: (Casting)

-The 33 semi-finalists are told via home video to pack their bags and go to Queenstown.
+The 33 contestants are told via home video to pack their bags and go to Queenstown.
 There they meet model and judge Colin Mathura Jeffree, who introduces them to special guest Angela Dunn.
 The girls strut on an impromptu runway.

-The next day, all 33 girls head to the lake for a photo shoot in swimsuits.
+The next day, all 33 contestants head to the lake for a photo shoot in swimsuits.
 The number of contestants is reduced from 33 to 13.
-The 13 finalists then move into the top model house in Auckland.
+The top 13 contestants then move into the top model house in Auckland.